 Don’t Use Oil

 Is it possible to fry food without oil?
-The answer is yes with an air fryer.
+The answer is yes with the best air fryer.
 As the name suggests, the machine uses natural elements to cook food.
 And, there is no need to add oil.
 Just put the bacon in, set the timer and wait.
 It is worth noting that any old fryer won’t suffice because the best ones cost a pretty penny.
 Still, it’s possible to find fryers under $100 which do the job.
 The trick is to research the best models and the market to get an understanding of which ones are effective.
 Then, use a bit of thriftiness to find a good deal.
 Start by searching online and checking out different suppliers.
 Next, try and find discount codes and vouchers which take off as much as 20%.

 Obviously, the aim is to eat more fruits and vegetables because they are nutrient-rich and low in calories.
 Of course, like all things healthy, they aren’t as tasty and less appealing.
 Come on – does anyone love eating steamed broccoli?
 The answer is no, which is why you need to find a delicious way to add them to your diet.
 An excellent trick is to use them within dishes with a thick sauce.
 Autumn is here, and that means hearty stews and casseroles are on the menu.
 So, while the beef is braising, why not throw in a drawer full of vegetables?
 The veg will fill out the meal so that there is no need to overload on meat, and the sauce will make it taste better.
 Curry is another excellent way to get your five-a-day.